pg-tools/pgcompare/README.md

 This command is responsible for preparing the database completely.
 In most projects it starts containers, applies migrations, and optionally seeds data.
 It should exit with status `0` only when PostgreSQL is actually ready for benchmark queries.

 `setup.command` is any shell command.
-For complex setup (materialized view refreshes, post-seed `ANALYZE`, multiple steps with conditional logic) point it to a script: `command: "./scripts/pgcompare-setup.sh"`.
+For complex setup (materialized view refreshes, multiple steps with conditional logic, custom post-processing), point it to a script: `command: "./scripts/pgcompare-setup.sh"`.

+`pgcompare` already runs `VACUUM (ANALYZE)` in `ReadinessCheck`, so post-seed `ANALYZE` in setup is usually unnecessary.

 ### `benchmark`